 Increased size, space, and utility are all benefits of owning an SUV.
-However, due to their generally top-heavy design, they are also known for a higher probability of rollover accidents.
+However, due to their generally top-heavy design, they are also known for a higher probability of rollover.
 As their popularity has grown (and as lawsuits have been filed), auto manufacturers have spent millions of dollars improving SUV rollover safety.

 - Honda S2000 Convertible.
 This two-seat roadster has an eight percent chance of rolling over in a single car crash, which gives it a perfect five-star rollover rating.

-Rollovers account for 45 percent of all pickup truck deaths, so the National Highway Traffic Safety Administration's rollover rating for trucks should be an important factor in any purchase decision.
+Rollovers account for 45 percent of all pickup truck deaths, so the NHTSA's rollover rating for trucks should be an important factor in any purchase decision.
 A high center of gravity and/or narrow track width (distance between the right and left tires) make a rollover accident more likely.
 Fortunately for consumers, the pickups with the best rollover ratings also have the highest overall consumer ratings.

 For 2010, the top five rollover rated trucks are:

 - Chevrolet Silverado 1500.
-The Silverado earned four-star rollover ratings for both two and four-wheel drive models.
+The Silverado earned four-star rollover ratings for both two- and four-wheel-drive models.

 - GMC Sierra 1500.
-The Sierra, a more upscale version of the Chevrolet Silverado, is identical mechanically to the Silverado.
+The Sierra, a more upscale version of the Chevrolet Silverado, is mechanically identical to the Silverado.

 - Toyota Tacoma.
 The best rollover rating on this list (four stars, with only a 14 percent chance of rollover), make the Tacoma worth considering if a compact pickup will do.

 - Nissan Quest.
-The van least likely to roll over in a single vehicle accident is the Nissan Quest.
+The van least likely to rollover in a single-vehicle accident is the Nissan Quest.
 It earned four stars with just a 12 percent chance of rolling over and a static stability factor of 1.36.

 - Hyundai Entourage.
 With numbers almost identical to the Sedona, the Entourage also has a 13 percent chance of rolling over and a static stability factor of 1.31.

 - Honda Accord.
-The Accord also performed exceptionally well in rollover tests executed by NHTSA, earning five stars.
+The Accord also performed exceptionally well in rollover tests executed by the NHTSA, earning five stars.
 The Accord has only a nine percent chance of rolling over, and a static stability factor of 1.48.